Flight-Free-UK/flight_free_uk_website/source/posts/2022-series-aviation-and-wildlife.html.markdown

 Absolutely.
 I know that for the proposed solar farm area, they’ve promised to put up bat boxes and produce a grassland area that will ‘increase the biodiversity’.
 But we don’t have confidence in that.
 We believe that the natural world cannot be replaced.
 You can’t just translocate it and say that it will be the same.

 > "We believe that the natural world cannot be replaced.
-You can’t just translocate it and say that it will be the same"
+You can’t just translocate it and say that it will be the same."

 Lord Deben, the chair of the Climate Change Committee, said twice last year that we can no longer have airport expansion if we are going to mitigate climate change.
 Yet governments and authorities don’t seem to be taking that on board.
 In 2019, Liverpool city council declared a climate emergency and agreed to make Liverpool a Net Zero Carbon city by 2030 and yet the airport is planning to expand.

 But more positively, I'm starting to hear more people saying that they will reduce their flying.
 I know that time and money is an issue but people are still willing to do it.
 It isn’t an easy task for everyone.
 Chris Packham, the wildlife presenter, is now cutting right back on the flights he does which is a challenge when you are so in demand.

-People will have to make sacrifices, but if they understand what the implications will be and they care about their children and their grandchildren's futures, maybe they will take the step.
+People will have to make sacrifices, but if they understand what the implications will be, and if they care about their children and their grandchildren's futures, maybe they will take the step.

 ### Flight Free UK